The morning after pill

-You’ll need to have a private chat with a pharmacist in store, with the Boots Online Doctor – The Morning After Pill Service ^, or your GP or nurse, and they’ll be able to advise if the morning pill is an option for you and whether one type is more suitable.
-You shouldn’t take the morning after pill if you’re allergic to an ingredient it contains or if you have certain medical conditions or take medicines that could interact with it.
+You’ll need to have a private chat with a pharmacist in store, your GP or nurse, and they’ll be able to advise if the morning pill is suitable for you and whether one type is more suitable.
+You shouldn’t take the morning after pill if you’re allergic to an ingredient it contains.
+The emergency contraceptive pill may not be suitable for you if you have certain medical conditions or take medicines that could interact with it.
 Your healthcare professional will be able to advise you on this.
-These medicines include those used to treat HIV, tuberculosis or epilepsy, certain less commonly used antibiotics (rifampicin and rifabutin) and herbal remedies containing St John’s Wort.
+These include medicines used to treat HIV, tuberculosis or epilepsy, certain less commonly used antibiotics (rifampicin and rifabutin) and herbal remedies containing St John’s Wort.
 Ask your GP or pharmacist for advice about which medicines the emergency contraceptive pill can be taken with.

 Very small amounts of the active ingredient in Levonelle and other levonorgestrel-containing products can appear in breast milk.
 You can take the tablet straight after a feed and avoid breastfeeding for at least eight hours to reduce the amount of the active ingredient your baby may take in your milk.
 Although there is limited evidence, it's thought that the hormone isn't harmful for your baby.